Aidar5/nattoeng/docs/source/book/Part_III.rst

 * get from the log file the lines that correspond to the template.
 * get from the configuration those interfaces that do not have a description

-In addition, in the network hardware itself, regular expressions can be used to filter the output of any show commands.
+In addition, in network equipment the regular expressions can be used to filter the output of any show commands.

 In general, the use of regular expressions will involve getting part of the text out of a large output.
 But that’s not the only thing they can be used for.
 For example, regular expressions can be used to perform string replacements or for dividing a string.